7 Amazing Hikes in Ventura County

 7. Paradise Falls

 Distance: 2.5 miles | Elevation Gain: 260 feet

 Another great hike in the east county area is Paradise Falls.
 This loop visits a 40-foot waterfall in Wildwood Park, an open space in Thousand Oaks.
 The beginning of the trail follows Moonridge trail and looks down upon Indian Creek.
 The trail then travels down in elevation toward a bed of volcanic rock, with a stunning 70 foot waterfall plunging into a large pool.
 The return of the loop is an easy trail that meanders along the banks of Indian creek, with a number of really great picnic spots along the way.

 To get to the trailhead, take the 101 south toward Thousand Oaks from Ventura.
 Take the Lynn Road exit and turn left to go north over the freeway.
 Follow Lynn Road until you get to the intersection with W Avenida de Los Arboles.
 Turn left.
 Keep going until you get to the end, where you'll see signs for the trailhead.
 Or get directions to this point HERE.

 Pin this photo on Pinterest to refer back to it at a later date!

 Questions?
 Comments?
 Feel free to reach out to me any time at email@example.com.

-For more destination guides, browse Destinations A to Z, browse by Location Type, or view the Destinations on a Map.
-You can search by destination type, choosing from beach destinations, cities and metropolitan areas, ski destinations and the great outdoors
+For more destination guides, browse Destinations A to Z, where you'll find destination guides for beach destinations, cities and metropolitan areas, ski destinations and the great outdoors